telerik/blazor-docs/components/listbox/toolbar.md

 # ListBox Toolbar

 The ListBox toolbar can render built-in and custom tools.
-The built-in tools are buttons that reorder and remove items, or transfer items from and to another ListBox component.
+The built-in tools are buttons that reorder and remove items or transfer items from and to another ListBox component.
 This article describes the built-in tools and shows how to add custom tools or customize the toolbar.

 ## Built-in Tools